This page provides answers to some frequently asked questions about Chaos Cosmos.

 Is the Cosmos Library free?

 Yes.
 The Cosmos Library is included for free as part of Chaos products that include Cosmos.
-All Chaos Cosmos assets are free of charge and can be downloaded and used in any host platform of V-Ray 5 where Cosmos is integrated.
+All Chaos Cosmos assets are free of charge and can be downloaded and used in any host platform of V-Ray 5/Corona 8, where Cosmos is integrated.

 Is there anything special about Cosmos assets?

 Yes!
-Chaos ensures that Cosmos assets render the same across Chaos products (that support Cosmos) and renderers, including V-Ray, V-Ray GPU, V-Ray Vision, and Chaos Vantage.
+Chaos ensures that Cosmos assets render the same across Chaos products (that support Cosmos) and renderers, including V-Ray, V-Ray GPU, Chaos Vantage, and Corona.
 They also intelligently adapt their level of detail for optimal use with premade V-Ray proxies.

 Can I use the Cosmos Library offline?

 The Chaos Cosmos Browser requires an internet connection as it is always showing you what is currently available.
-Cosmos assets downloaded to your computer require Cosmos for insertion, so an internet connection is still required even if you are not downloading anything new.
 Cosmos assets inserted in your scene no longer require an internet connection.

 Did Chaos create the Chaos Cosmos assets?